 - Night Sweats: latex or down.

-- Allergies: hypoallergenic latex or synthetic.
+- Allergies: latex or hypoallergenic synthetic.

 - Comfort Preference: down for softness, latex for bounce.